 If a class has only one responsibility, it needs to change only when there is a change to that responsibility.

-Consider a TextUi class that does parsing of the user commands as well as interacting with the user.
-That class needs to change when the formatting of the UI changes as well as when the syntax of the user command changes.
+of the UI changes as well as when the syntax of the user command changes.
 Hence, such a class does not follow the SRP.

 Gather together the things that change for the same reasons.
-Separate those things that change for different reasons.
-Agile Software Development, Principles, Patterns, and Practices by Robert C. Martin
+Separate those things that change for different reasons. ―Agile Software Development, Principles, Patterns, and Practices by Robert C. Martin

 Principles →